SOS: 3 Tips to Reduce Climate Action Fatigue.

 Actions:

-3) It can be rewarding to be part of other people’s support networks and often feels good to share, learn from and help others.
+3) It can be rewarding to be part of other people’s support networks and often feels good to share, learn from, and help others.
 Offer to be a support buddy to someone.

-3. ENVIRONMENT: Spending time in nature around us is like magic.
+3. ENVIRONMENT: Spending time in nature around us is like magic!
 We need nature to live, we are given fresh air, clean water, nutritious food to keep our body healthy, and being with nature also calms our body down so we feel less stressed.
 Nature provides us with many benefits.
-I have learned to tune-in with nature following applied ecopsychology practices to live in my 'natural attraction playground' a fun, healing, rejuvenating and nurturing space.
+I have learned to tune-in with nature following applied ecopsychology practices to live in my 'natural attraction playground' which is a fun, healing, rejuvenating and nurturing space.

 Ask yourself: What do you find attracts you in Nature?
-(Natural Attractions often guide us to more fulfilling sensations) Notice all the senses you are using, sight, sounds, feelings on your skin, feeling curious, a sense of awe, mystery, or beauty.
+(Natural Attractions often guide us to more fulfilling sensations) Mindfully, notice all the senses you are using, sight, sounds, feelings on your skin, feeling curious, a sense of awe, mystery, or beauty.
 Can you notice any from the 54+ senses and sensations list?

 Actions: